Cole-Godfrey/BOTTI/README.md

     ```

 6. **Stopping the Program**
    This part is pretty messy.
 You will have to fight BOTTI for control over your mouse and keyboard if you would like to terminate the program and it has not finished training.
 I will implement an easier way to     stop it in the future but for now please remember this before you hit run.

 ## Planned Features

-- **Fine-tuning of DQN:** Continuous improvement of the neural network for better decision-making.
+- **Fine-tuning of DQN:** The current method of training put simply is to reward BOTTI for making a completely different image appear on the screen.
+I use structural similarity to determine how similar the image                           is to the previous, and reward/punish the agent based on the result.
+This is currently what is causing the AI to sometimes spam abilities (since it makes the screen a lot different), so                           more than likely I will be changing the reward system in the future.
-- **Graphical User Interface (GUI):** For improved usability and real-time control.
+- **Graphical User Interface (GUI):** This would make it so much easier to use BOTTI.
+Definitely on my list of things to do, but won't do this until BOTTI actually figures out how to be competent at playing.
 - **Executable Version:** To allow running the program without needing Python or an IDE.
+Also not gonna do this until BOTTI figures out how to play FPS games somewhat well.
 - **Multi-game Support:** Adapting BOTTI for use in various FPS games.
+This is pretty easy since navigation and object detection can be used in any game, but not super high on my priority list.

 ## Contribution

 Feel free to open issues or contribute to the project by submitting pull requests.
 Suggestions and improvements are welcome, especially in the areas of machine learning optimization and game-specific strategies!
+If anyone reading this knows what I should do in terms of optimizing movement.py to train BOTTI well, please tell me!

 ## Acknowledgements